Bitcoin is the Future

-Continuing on the information of the previous day, Michael Saylor remarked that as the petrodollar unwinds, more and more governments are looking at Bitcoin to stabilize their economies.
+Continuing on the information of the previous day, during the industry day of the conference, Michael Saylor remarked that as the petrodollar unwinds, more and more governments are looking at Bitcoin to stabilize their economies.
 The interesting thing in this remark is the use of the present tense, as the governments are rethinking their reserves.

 Another important piece of information he shared is that there will be no CBDCs in the USA.

 Neal Katyal, a senior advisor during the Obama administration, had intriguing observations to share about Bitcoin’s future.
 He is certain that Bitcoin is coming to adoption, but he wonders about the regulations.
 In a lively speech, he presented his stance that the more regulated a field is, the more people will be drawn to it.